-Cochrane has a new COI policy which applies to all review authors.
-It is critical that ALL authors read and comply with the new policy.
+Cochrane has a strict COI policy which applies to all review authors.
+It is critical that ALL authors read and comply with the policy.
 The Quick Guide for Authors provides an overview of the policy and should be read in conjunction with the full COI policy.
-It is the responsibility of all authors to advise CGF of any potential conflicts (financial and non-financial) prior to and during the review process.
-Reviews that do not comply with the COI Policy may not be published in the Cochrane Library.
+It is the responsibility of all authors to make sure they are compliant with the COI policy (financial and non-financial) prior to and during the review process.
+Reviews that do not comply with the COI Policy will not be assessed by Cochrane.
 Important additional restrictions to authorship include:

-- The first and last authors must not have: - o any relevant financial interests - o been involved in industry-controlled studies eligible for inclusion in the review. - Overall, 67% (two-thirds) of the authors must be free of relevant conflicts. - Anyone who has been involved in the conduct, analysis, and publication of a study that could be included in the review cannot: - o Determine the overall study inclusion and exclusion criteria - Make study eligibility decisions about, extract data from, carry out the risk of bias assessment for, or perform GRADE assessments of that study.
+- The first and last authors must not have: - o any relevant financial interests - o been involved in industry-controlled studies eligible for inclusion in the review. - Overall, 67% (two-thirds) of the authors must be free of relevant conflicts. - Anyone who has been involved in the conduct, analysis, and publication of a study that could be included in the review cannot: - Determine the overall study inclusion and exclusion criteria - Make study eligibility decisions about, extract data from, carry out the risk of bias assessment for, or perform GRADE assessments of that study. - Please note, review authors who have direct involvement in the conduct, analysis, and publication of a study that could be included in the review, cannot make study eligibility decisions about, extract data from, carry out the risk of bias assessment for, or perform GRADE assessments of that study. - Please note, authors joining the author team of a Cochrane Review after the publication of the protocol or after publication of the full review (for an update) must be free of relevant financial conflicts of interest for 36 months before joining the team.